SIPS R-Values

 R-70

-SIPs get higher R-Value than stud wall with fiberglass insulation
+SIPs R-Value is higher than a stud wall with fiberglass insulation

 The Oak Ridge National Laboratory study compares a 4 ½” SIP Whole wall R-Value to a comparable stick-framed wall.
 Notice the SIP outperforms all versions of a stud wall with fiberglass tested.